xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 I didn't even dig into execution plans or something special database wise.
 That is totally out of scope of this post.
 One thing I always recomend is: stick with the `Client` `DataAccessMode` as long as you can, esp. for smaller record sets.
 It will perform really well, if you keep an eye on *chatty* requests (N+1).

-We had no `Indexes` what so ever (except the default ones XPO creates for us).
+We had no `Indexes` whatsoever (except the default ones XPO creates for us).
 Databases are pretty damn fast.

 ### Bonus round